 Once the demanded ransom is paid, the cyber-terrorist groups then release the documents, in theory.
 However, it’s very difficult to believe that the ransomed files haven’t been further infected in spyware that would mine additional sensitive and valuable data.
 In many cases, the corrupted files are considered a lost asset, even if they are recovered by paying the ransom.

 How To Prevent Ransomware Attacks: Industry Best Practices

 The best way to keep an organization safe from ransomware is a proactive and aggressive cybersecurity posture that prevents breaches from happening in the first place.
 It’s also extremely important to have a strong mitigation plan in order to contain the breach as soon as it occurs.
-The faster ransomware infected files are contained, quarantined from the system, the less overall loss the organization will experience.
+The faster ransomware-infected files are contained and quarantined from the system, the less overall loss the organization will experience.

 Infected emails are arguably the most common way ransomware is introduced into a system.
 Ransomware can be introduced via deception and trojanware methods.
 Trojanware can introduce viruses to secure systems by getting endpoint users, like employees, to click a link.
 The disguised link downloads the virus when clicked.
 Trojanware emails are often disguised like communications from government agencies, major retail companies or shipping companies.
 Trojanware often carries ransomware, but can also carry other types of viruses.